Oldman10000/ski-carinthia/README.md

     $ git init
     ```

-3. To link the project to your new GitHub repository, use the following command in the terminal:
+3. To link the project to your new GitHub repository, use the following commands in the terminal:

     ```
-    $ git remote add origin https://github.com/<USERNAME>/<REPONAME>.gitgit push -u origin master
+    $ git remote add origin https://github.com/<USERNAME>/<REPONAME>.git
+    $ git push -u origin master
     ```
     From now on any further pushes will be automatically pushed to this location.